DialoguePresenterBase

 You may also have multiple Dialogue Presenters that handle the same kind of content.
 For example, you may have a Dialogue Presenter that receives Lines and uses them to play voice-over audio, and a second Dialogue Presenter that also receives Lines and uses them to display on-screen subtitles.

-Called by the to signal that the dialogue has ended, and no more lines will be delivered.
+Called by the DialogueRunner to signal that the dialogue has ended, and no more lines will be delivered.